 Can You Find Out What Type of Twins You’re Carrying?

 Lots of people wonder how to get pregnant with twins.
 The truth is that there’s no guaranteed method of achieving this.
 Undergoing an IVF or using fertility drugs boosts your chances of conceiving twins.
 Being older (late 30’s) helps too, as women oft times start to release more than one egg during ovulation when they’re getting close to menopause.
-It also helps if you take folic acid supplements too!
+It also may help if you take folic acid supplements too!

-Is Antenatal Care With Twin Pregnancies Similar To That Of Regular Pregnancies?
+Is Antenatal Care With Twin Pregnancies Similar to That of Regular Pregnancies?

-The short answer to that question is No!
+The short answer to that question is no!
 Being pregnant with multiple babies means that you have to take extra care.

 - You will undergo more tests: Because some of the risks associated with normal pregnancies are amplified with twin pregnancies, you will likely undergo more tests than usual, so that your health and that of your babies can be monitored properly.